hivesolutions/appier-extras/doc/models.md

         for cat in cats: cat._meow()
 ```

-To make the same operation be associated with a single instance, just to apply to an instance method instead:
+To make the same operation be associated with a single instance, just apply to an instance method instead:

 ```python
     @appier.operation(name = "Meow")